Wisconsin’s Marital Property Reform Act was the first in the nation — thanks to Mary Lou Munts, the political powerhouse who made it happen.

 Besides sparking a national debate on sexual harassment, the hearings fostered a widespread sense that Congress needed more women in seats of power.
 Angered at the treatment Hill received on Capitol Hill and in the national media, a record number of women ran for public office in 1992, with definite results: Women saw dramatic gains in both houses of Congress, as well as in state and local elections across the country.
 The “Year of the Woman” led to the “Decade of Women,” and twenty years later, many of those women had accumulated the necessary seniority to be major players in politics.
 Nancy Pelosi’s ascension to Speaker of the House of Representatives in 2007 made her the highest-ranking female politician in American history.

 The 1992 election also introduced voters to a woman who would become one of the most respected but also one of the most deeply polarizing figures in recent American life: Hillary Rodham Clinton, the wife of presidential candidate Bill Clinton.
 Clearly not your traditional First Lady, Hillary Clinton took a leading role in her husband’s failed healthcare initiative and then stood by her man when the president was threatened with impeachment in 1998 for lying about his involvement with a young intern.
-Hillary Clinton weathered that storm, and, when her husband left office, she ran successfully for the U.S. Senate from New York in 2000.
+Hillary Clinton weathered that storm, and, when her husband left office, she served in the U.S. Senator from New York and set her sights on the presidency of the United States.

-There is no question that the political climate has changed for the better for many women over the last fifty years.
-And yet women in politics, both as candidates and as office holders, continue to be subjected to stereotypes and discrimination that limit their progress.
-It is a definite improvement that in 2019 Congress has 127 women out of its total of 535 members, but this is still far from gender equity.
+Kamala Harris’s candidacy and her achievement demonstrate that, while the political climate has changed for the better for many women over the last fifty years, women in politics continue to be subjected to stereotypes and discrimination that obstruct gender equality.
 The challenge ahead is to harness and direct the energy seen in recent elections towards feminism’s goals of inclusion and social justice.
 Like so much else, women’s roles in public life are an unfinished revolution.

 You will find unique content in each chapter’s timeline.